Kimi82/plumber_company/README.md

 https://suspicious-easley-8a49dc.netlify.app/

 ## Technology i used
-React.JS, GSAP, SCSS and a little bit of material-ui
+React.JS, GSAP, SCSS, emailjs, YUP and a little bit of material-ui

 ## TODO
 [] Loading page <br/>